apify/apify-docs/content/docs/web_scraping_101/anti_scraping_techniques.md

 A more efficient method used is to emulate browser HTTP request signatures even when using a low-level HTTP request library.
 This makes the scripted HTTP request look like a real web browser, but is much faster and more efficient.
 Note that we found that this method only works in situations where the page content is served directly in the first HTML response and not loaded later using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)).

-To test this, we used [Apify SDK](https://sdk.apify.com), which provides a [`requestAsBrowser()` function](https://sdk.apify.com/docs/api/utils#utilsrequestasbrowseroptions) that emulates the Firefox browser's HTTP headers.
+To test this, we used [got-scraping](https://github.com/apify/got-scraping), which is sending browser-like requests out of the box.

 ## [](#user-behavior-analysis) User behavior analysis